 Diana Wichtel, 'Hunter’s Gold' - The Listener, 18 February 1991, page 24

-Diana Wichtel, ’Intrepid Journeys: A model encounter‘ – The Listener, 9 June 2012
+Diana Wichtel, ’Intrepid Journeys: A model encounter‘ – The Listener, 9 June 2012 (broken link)

 ‘Rachel Hunter’ Internet Movie Database website.
 Accessed 18 April 2019